SPAIN, University of Seville

 Most Spanish majors along with many majors in government, international relations, art history, and psychology who have studied Spanish choose to spend a semester or year in Spain so they can become more proficient in Spanish, learn more about Spanish culture, and study according to teaching methods different from those practiced in the U.S.

-This spring semester program is administered by CIEE and hosted at the University of Seville.
+This program is administered by CIEE and hosted at the University of Seville.
 The program is for students who have at least two years of college-level Spanish (or the equivalent).
 It offers each participant an invaluable educational experience via a variety of courses taught by distinguished university faculty.
 The city of Seville introduces American students to Spanish life in a way that promises a lasting impact.
-We encourage students to study in Madrid at the Tandem program in the fall and continue in the spring semester in Seville.

 The Clark program in Seville offers students an opportunity to study at one of Spain's most prestigious institutions of higher learning and to live in and explore the historic city of Seville, sections of which date back to the Middle Ages and even earlier.
 The program is designed to increase the student's competency in the Spanish language while permitting the selection of courses in the disciplines for which the student qualifies and where adequate opportunity exists.